Chia-Network/bls-signatures/js-bindings/README.md

-## Important Notice

-This is unofficial patch build for js-bindings of [bls-signatures](https://github.com/Chia-Network/bls-signatures).
-Consider this branch as a temporary solution for current **[broken js build](https://github.com/Chia-Network/bls-signatures/issues/220)** until my PR will be merged to original repository.

----

 ## bls-signatures

 JavaScript library that implements BLS signatures with aggregation as in [Boneh, Drijvers, Neven 2018](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html), using the relic toolkit for cryptographic primitives (pairings, EC, hashing).